ahernandezjr/nba_analytics/README.md

-# R Project
+# nba_pistons_report

-This is a project for organizing data collection, data processing, and machine learning tasks related to NBA player statistics.
+This is a project for organizing data collection, data processing, and machine learning tasks related to NBA player statistics, specifically to determine valuable players among the DETROIT PISTONS.

 ## Directory Structure